 - Certificates of deposit (CDs)

-- Specialty accounts (student savings and goal-oriented accounts, for example)
+- Specialty accounts, such as student savings and goal-oriented accounts

-Earning interest: All of the accounts described on this page pay interest, which helps you grow your savings — although the rate of growth may be slow.
-As you compare options, evaluate the interest rate, which is often quoted as an annual percentage rate (APY) to decide which account is best.
-You don’t necessarily have to choose the account with the highest interest rate — just get a competitive rate.
-Especially with smaller account balances, the interest rate is not as important as other account features like liquidity and fees.
+Earning interest: All of the accounts described pay interest, which helps you grow your savings—although with the average interest rate on standard savings accounts below 0.1%, the rate of growth will be slow.
+As you compare options, evaluate the interest rate, which is often quoted as an annual percentage yield (APY), to decide which account is best.
+You don’t necessarily have to choose the account with the highest interest rate, though; just make sure you get a competitive rate.
+Especially with smaller account balances, the interest rate is not as important as other account features, like liquidity and fees.

 In its simplest form, a savings account is just a place to hold money.
 You deposit into the account, earn interest, and take money out when you need it.
-There are some limits on how often you can withdraw funds (up to six times per month for preauthorized withdrawals – but unlimited in person), and you can add to the account as often as you like.
+You can add to the account as often as you like, but there are some limits on how often you can withdraw or transfer funds: up to six times per month for preauthorized withdrawals or transfers but unlimited in person.

-There’s nothing wrong with using one of these plain-vanilla accounts, but there are other types of savings accounts that might be a better fit for you.
-Those other accounts are all variations on the traditional savings account.
-That said, if your needs are fairly simple, you can probably just open a savings account at a bank you’re already working with and be done with it.
+There’s nothing wrong with using a plain-vanilla savings account; if your needs are fairly simple, you can probably just open a savings account at a bank you’re already working with and be done with it.

 Highlights of online bank accounts include: